 Unless you provide your tree with the essentials, trees enter a cycle of decline.
 When that happens, they continue to suffer, and without intervention, trees likely won’t recover.

 Develop a plant health care plan for your tree.
-This ensures your tree has enough water, nutrients and sunlight to survive.
-Plus, a tree expert regularly looks for signs of problems like these earlier.
-Often, these are subtle changes that only a trained expert can spot.
-When you invest in proactive care, trees encounter fewer problems and often decline altogether.
+This ensures your tree has enough water, nutrients and sunlight to survive, while pests and diseases are managed to reduce stress and damage.
+Plus, a tree expert regularly looks for signs of problems like these before they lead to decline.
+Often, there are subtle signs and symptoms, or underlying changes, that only a trained expert can spot.
+When you invest in proactive care, trees encounter fewer problems and avoid decline altogether.

 For example, when Tom shared pictures of his unhealthy maple, we saw girdling roots.
-Those make it hard for the tree to intake water and nutrients properly.
+Those make it hard for the tree to intake water and nutrients properly as the stem and major roots are constricted.
 As you would guess, that was a big part of why his maple was in decline.

 Once you know what’s plaguing your tree, you know what to do next.